FirebaseExtended/flutterfire_desktop/README.md

-# FlutterFire Desktop
+# Firebase's Dart SDK

  <a href="https://invertase.link/discord">
    <img src="https://img.shields.io/discord/295953187817521152.svg?style=flat-square&colorA=7289da&label=Chat%20on%20Discord" alt="Chat on Discord">
  </a>

-A work in progress pure Dart implementation of Firebase with initial support aimed at FlutterFire for Linux & Windows.

-A FlutterFire dev preview release will be available soon making these packages available for Linux and Windows.

-Learn more about the current progress of this project in [our blog](https://invertase.io/blog/announcing-flutterfire-desktop).
+The Dart SDK allows Flutter and Dart apps to consume Firebase services.

+It is an __early-stage, experimental__ pure-Dart implementation of Firebase SDKs, without wrapping the existing Android, iOS, web, or C++ SDKs.
+The initial work is focused on supporting Firebase for Linux and Windows platforms.

 ## Usage

-To use this plugin as FlutterFire's implementation for Desktop, add it to your app's `pubspec.yaml` along with the main plugin:
+To use this plugin, add the following dependencies to your app's `pubspec.yaml` file, along with the main plugin:

 ```yaml
 dependencies: